2024 Summer Olympics medal table: Medals

 Paris 2024 Organizing Committee President Tony Estanguet unveiled the Olympic and Paralympic medals for the Games in February 2024, which on the obverse featured embedded hexagon-shaped tokens of scrap iron that had been taken from the original construction of the Eiffel Tower, with the Games' logo engraved into it.
 Approximately 5,084 medals were produced by the French mint Monnaie de Paris, and designed by Chaumet, a luxury jewellery firm based in Paris.

 The reverse of the medals featured Nike, the Greek goddess of victory, inside the Panathenaic Stadium which hosted the first modern Olympics in 1896.
 The Parthenon and the Eiffel Tower could also be seen in the background on both sides of the medal.
 Each medal weighed 455–529 g, had a diameter of 85 mm and was 9.2 mm thick.
 The gold medals were made with 98.8 percent silver and 1.13 percent gold, while the bronze medals were made up with copper, zinc, and tin.

 Medal table

-Serbian tennis player Novak Djokovic holding the gold medal he won in the men's singles, completing the Career Golden Slam.
-The win also made him the oldest Olympic singles champion since tennis returned to the Games in 1988.
+French swimmer Léon Marchand won four gold medals at the 2024 Summer Olympics, the most of any competing athlete.